nicoenea/Landing-Page-Templates/README.md

-# Templates for you to make your own landing page
+# Landing Page Templates

+### Looking to make your resume into a website?
+Try out my templates!